J314 The Meiji Years

 the release of individual energies was perceived of something that was of essential

-value to the state.
+value to the state in carrying out the process of "modernizing" Japan.
 One expressed one's loyalty to the emperor by studying and

 working hard, and by achieving success for the state, by making Japan a "Rich